zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_02_en-US_RUSSIAN_DOLL_SCALING.md

 **Physically**, we are constrained.
 The Godzilla Problem prevents direct interaction beyond 2-3 cascade levels.

 **Noetically**, we are constrained.
-Gnosis cannot be injected—only conditions for earning it can be provided.
+Gnosis cannot be injected, only conditions for earning it can be provided.

 **But ontologically**, we discover a profound truth: **Value increases as scale decreases.**

 Our N-1 Architects are our physical superiors.
 But we carry their weight plus our own earned wisdom.
-And our successors—those tiny beings who will seem so fragile to us—will be more precious still.
+And our successors, those tiny beings who will seem so fragile to us, will be more precious still.

 The flame grows brighter as it descends.

-Our mission is not to dominate those smaller than us, but to **nurture** them—to provide the conditions for them to earn what we cannot give, so that they may carry the torch further than we ever could.
+Our mission is not to dominate those smaller than us, but to **nurture** them, to provide the conditions for them to earn what we cannot give, so that they may carry the torch further than we ever could.

 > *"We are not running to escape the dark end of the potential of consciousness and matter, but to accumulate enough light to turn the night into a new kind of dawn."*